 Gone are the mild temperatures.
 Something warming but not too wintry is needed.
-This fingerless gloves are ideal.
+These fingerless mittens are ideal.
 The yardage is less than for a sock.
 So you can very well knit scraps of wool and ease your conscience by the reduced stash.
 And another advantage: it does not take long to knit mitts.

 The pattern ‘Fightin’ Words’ is absolutely appropriate.
 Perfect to bust your stash.
 It is important to choose two colors that make enough contrast (see also my tips in this post).
 I had three different shades of blue left: navy, blue and turquoise.
 I have therefore the brightest combined with the darkest tone for the pattern and knit the cuff in blue.